Shynimol-k/IMPLEMENTATON-OF-CHATBOT-USING-NLP/README.md

 - **Python:** Main programming language used for development.
 - **Streamlit:** For building the web-based user interface.
 - **NLTK :** For text preprocessing, including tokenization, lemmatization, and part-of-speech tagging.
-- **Scikit-learn, TensorFlow, PyTorch:** Machine learning libraries for implementing various NLP models.
+- **Scikit-learn :** Machine learning libraries for implementing various NLP models.
 - **JSON:** For defining intents and responses.

 ## **System Requirements**